 Colleges want an official score report sent directly to them from the testing agencies.
 It is your responsibility as an applicant to report your SAT Reasoning Test, ACT, and SAT Subject Tests by indicating colleges as score recipients on the registration form or by completing and mailing an Additional Score Report.
 Scores must be received by the institution's deadline in order for an application to be complete.
+Sending your scores directly to colleges when you take the test eliminates paying additional fees later.
 Contact colleges to determine if they will only accept "best day" scores or whether they will combine scores from different test days.
+When taking the ACT, be sure to take the ACT with Writing.